syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.MVC/how-to/show-custom-stamp-item.md

 </div>

 ```
-### Conclusion

-By following these instructions, you can successfully configure the Syncfusion PDF Viewer to display custom items in the custom stamp dropdown, allowing users to easily apply personalized stamps to their documents.
+By following these instructions, you can successfully configure to display custom items in the custom stamp dropdown, allowing users to easily apply personalized stamps to their documents.

 [View sample in GitHub](https://github.com/SyncfusionExamples/mvc-pdf-viewer-examples/tree/master/How%20to)